Renters’ Rights Act 2025: What landlords must do now section 21 has been abolished

 Landlords must consider a pet request and cannot refuse unreasonably.
 If refused, the landlord must give a valid written reason.

-I served a section 21 notice before 1 May 2026.
-Can I still use it?
+I did not serve a section 21 notice before 1 May 2026.
+What now?

 For all new enquiries, please submit your details via the contact forms on our website.
 This will ensure your query reaches the right team and is handled promptly.